CapucineLeroux/CapucineLeroux/README.md

 ### Global presentation
-I am a student at the French engineering school Ecole Polytechnique.
-In third year, I specialized in Computer Science and more specifically in Image, Vision and Learning.
-I am currently in an academic gap year and I am studying 3D Animation at Ecole de l'image Gobelins.
+I am currently interning at Dreamworks in FX/CFX production software.
+I graduated with an MS degree in Computer Science from Columbia University.
+I also have a diplôme d'ingénieur (Master Level) from Ecole Polytechnique and a 3D character animator degree from Gobelins Paris.
 For more information, consult my website : https://capulrx.wixsite.com/my-site.

 ### This Github
 All of my projects related to Image, Vision and Learning are posted publicly on this github as repositories, with access to all of my project reports and codes.